jameslegg/chef-locker/README.md

 Designed to control chef runs across cluster of machines where changes/restarts are need to be careful co-ordinated to prevent downtime.

+# Requirments

+Installs the ZK gem using chef-gem

+Needs a zookeeper(s)!

 # Usage

 Include the recipe